hclcnx/global-samples/microsoft-teams/App Manifests/README.md

 The files are named LL.json where LL is the 2 character locale convention, for example, en.json, de.json, fr.json, etc.

-Files for those three examples have been provided in this repo - the en.json contains the following:
+Files for those three examples have been provided in this repo - for example, the [en.json](./sample/en.json) contains the following:

 ```json
 {